 Guided tours of Leinster House are held throughout the year and offer great insight into Ireland’s parliamentary heritage.

 The final stop on our walking tour brings you to Merrion Square.
 To get here from Leinster House, continue to walk straight up Kildare Street, towards St. Stephen’s Green, and turn left at the top of the street.
 Continue straight along Merrion Row for 200 metres before turning left onto Merrion Street Upper and continuing straight until you meet Merrion Square.

 The heart of Dublin’s Georgian Quarter, the lush green garden is surrounded by pristine period townhouses, which were once home to the city’s elite.
 Oscar Wilde’s childhood home is located at number 1 Merrion Square, while The Liberator, Daniel O’Connell, resided at 58 Merrion Square.

 Fans of sculpture are in for a treat, as the garden is filled with unique pieces of work from some of Ireland’s most-acclaimed artists.
 Anyone visiting with children can also enjoy the park, as there’s a modern playground for kids of all ages to enjoy.

-The perfect accompaniment to any walk tour is OSI Dublin Street Map.
+The perfect accompaniment to any walking tour of Dublin is the OSi Dublin Street Guide below.
 Click here to order your copy.

 If you have any suggestions blog posts that you think people would be interested in, we’d love to hear from you on our Facebook page.